Become a Virtual Tourist Member Today! Sign Up for Free | Sign In

-"Seoul - gigantic, traditional yet modern " a Seoul Travel Page by Vita500
+"Seoul - gigantic, traditional yet modern" Seoul by Vita500

 More than 20 million people, one of the world's largest subway network, thousands of cosy coffee-shops, modern buildings and gigantic underground shopping-malls, 600-year-old palaces, indoor amusement parks, 40+ kilometers of riverside (perfect for cycling, inlining, etc.), a magnificent mountainous landscape, shop-to-dead experiences...
 Seoul offers everything you can possibly imagine!